IntersectMBO/cardano-node/doc/reference/cardano-node-cli-reference.md

 *cardano-cli transaction*
 The `transaction` command contains the following sub commands:
 * `build-raw`: builds a low-level transaction (uses the `--cardano-mode`, `--byron-mode`, `--shelley-mode` flags)
+* `build`: builds an automatically balanced transaction (automatically calculates fees)
 * `sign`: signs the transaction
 * `assemble` : combines and assembles the transaction witness(es) with a transaction body to create a transaction
 * `witness`: witnesses a transaction
 * `submit`: submits the transaction to the local node whose Unix domain socket is obtained from the CARANO_NODE_SOCKET_PATH environment variable (uses the `--cardano-mode`, `--byron-mode`, `--shelley-mode` flags)
 * `calculate-min-fee`: calculates the minimum fee for the transaction
+* `calculate-min-required-utxo`: calculates the minimum reqired ADA for a transaction output
+* `hash-script-data`: calulates the hash of script data (datums)
 * `txid`: retrieves the transaction ID
 * `policyid`: retrieves the policy ID
+* `view`: pretty prints a transaction

 *cardano-cli node*
 The `node` command contains the following sub commands: